 Sisters of Charity Health System

-Barbara Manor, MA, RHIA, is vice president of HIM at Sisters of Charity Health System based in Denver, CO, comprised of 8 acute care hospitals and 200 clinics in Colorado, Kansas, and Montana.
-She has served two terms as president of the Colorado Health Information Management Association.
-Manor has been the recipient of the CHIMA Distinguished Member Award and the AHIMA Mentor Triumph Award.
+Barbara Manor, MA, RHIA, is vice president of HIM at SCL Health based in Denver, CO, comprised of 9 acute care hospitals and 200 clinics in Colorado, Kansas, and Montana.
+She has served on the AHIMA Audit and Finance Committees and is currently the Secretary for the Board as well as participating on the Governance Committee.
+She has served two terms as president of the Colorado Health Information Management Association and has been the recipient of the CHIMA Distinguished Member Award and the AHIMA Mentor Triumph Award.
 Past service for AHIMA includes many years as CHIMA Delegate in the HOD and serving on the AHIMA Nominating Committee, AHIMA Triumph Awards Committee, and eHIM Task Force.
-She is an adjunct faculty member at Regis University in the HIM program.
-She is a noted speaker and writer on subjects of HIM transformation, data stewardship, meaningful use, privacy and ICD-10.
+She served as adjunct faculty member at Regis University in the HIM program for many years.
+She is a noted speaker and writer on subjects of HIM transformation, data stewardship and analytics, information governance and ICD-10.

 Dwan Thomas-Flowers is an independent contractor, offering expertise in coding, management, HIM operations, quality management and revenue cycle.
 Currently, she serves as an ICD-10 consultant and co-Chair of AHIMA’s Clinical Terminology and Classification practice council.
 Other AHIMA activities include past Professional Ethics and Triumph Award committee member, HOD Best Practices and Standards and Operations teams and ACE designation.
 Involved in several professional associations, she’s held positions in many such as AHIMA, FHIMA, HIMSS, NAHSE and NFAHQ.
 She is former chair of the HIMSS ICD-10 Task Force, past-president of FHIMA and recipient of multiple industry awards including two AHIMA Triumph Awards for Leadership and Mentoring and two FHIMA Distinguished Member designations.
 A frequent instructor for CCS preparatory workshops and sought-after presenter within healthcare, her publications are found in industry magazines such as “Advance for HIM Professionals” where she serves on panels for Coding and Management Q&A columns.